koba04/en.blog/content/posts/2016-10-05-220000-react-shallow-render-internals.md

 };
 ```

+the `render` is for

+* Inject settings for `ReactShallowRenderer`
-`render` is for injecting settings for `ReactShallowRenderer`, rendering the element as a batch and returning a rendered ReactElement.
+* Render the element as a batch
+* Return a rendered ReactElement.

 ## ReactDefaultInjection.inject